-Total Fatalities: 63—↑ 31%
+Total Fatalities: 4— 0%

-Other Causes: 16—↑ 167%
+Other Causes: 0—↓ 100%

-Source: ABC NEWS5/Cleveland by Megan Hickey
+Source: ABC NEWS by Emily Shapiro

 on Law Enforcement

-Join us for the Run for the Badge on October 14, starting at the National Law Enforcement Officers Memorial!
-In addition to encouraging support for law enforcement, your participation and fundraising helps us honor the contribution and sacrifice officers make every day.
+Thank you to all who joined us for the Run for the Badge on October 13th at the National Law Enforcement Officers Memorial!
+Your support for law enforcement and your participation and fundraising help us honor the contribution and sacrifice officers make every day.
 All proceeds benefit the Memorial Fund.

 Run for the Badge

-There's an option for everyone at the Run for the Badge!
+Thank you for participating in the 2018 Run for the Badge!